microsoft/azurechat/src/public/guide.md

 ## Conclusion 🎉

-Crafting effective prompts is crucial for maximising the benefits of tools like QChat, enhancing workflows, and improving communication quality.
-By applying the strategies outlined in this guide and continuously experimenting and providing feedback, Queensland Government employees can refine their prompting techniques for more productive interactions with QChat and their colleagues 💼.
+Crafting effective prompts is crucial for maximising the benefits of tools like {{APP_NAME}}, enhancing workflows, and improving communication quality.
+By applying the strategies outlined in this guide and continuously experimenting and providing feedback, {{AGENCY NAME}} employees can refine their prompting techniques for more productive interactions with {{APP_NAME}} and their colleagues 💼.

-For additional support or more information about Queensland Government's AI initiatives, please contact the QChat Support Team 📧.
+For additional support or more information about {{AGENCY NAME}}'s AI initiatives, please contact the {{APP_NAME}} Support Team 📧.